On April 16, 2019, from John G….. Ontario, Canada

 Disregarding of the volatility and the MERs, RSP outperformed SPY.
 Using history to predict the future is unreliable but it is the best tool which we have.
 We made the switch based on history alone.

 Since we made the switch one month ago, RSP has gone up 4.08%while SPY has gone up 3.65%.
 That 0.43% difference over the course of such a short time period is meaningless but it does suggest that the switch was a good decision.
 Both ETFs are a good way to buy the entire American economy and over the long run, both will likely give a good result.
 Both fit the Monday Morning Millionaire Program philosophy of practicing the habits of highly effective investors.
 Let us review them again.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us